Photo: Debbie Wolfe for Bob Vila

-Electric models are also lighter weight and quieter than gas models, yet are often on par with them in terms of capability.
-Plus, electric chainsaws require very little maintenance—just an occasional sharpening of the chain and a quick topping off of the bar oil (used to keep the chain cool and cutting efficiently).
+Electric chainsaws are lightweight and quieter than traditional gas models, yet they are often on par with their gasoline-powered counterparts in terms of cutting ability.
+Plus, electric chainsaws require very little maintenance—just an occasional sharpening of the chain and a quick topping off of the bar oil.

 Our Top Picks

 After previewing specifications and customer ratings online, we tested these chainsaws for ourselves.
 Check out the results in the following reviews.
 Whether looking for a small chainsaw for occasional cleanup projects or a heavy-duty tool for daily use, chances are a few good options in our lineup of the best electric chainsaws will suit your needs.

 Our top pick comes from a revered legacy brand, and it’s packed with performance details and user comforts that make it one of the best compact chainsaws—gas or electric.
 The Stihl MSA 140 C-B battery-powered chainsaw weighs just 8.6 pounds and comes equipped with a 12-inch guide bar.
 An efficient brushless motor, compact build, and efficient narrow-kerf chain make it a great choice for pruning, yard cleanup, and light tree work.

 The kit includes a bar sheath, ¼-inch PM3 saw chain, AK 30 36V battery, and AL 101 battery charger.
 The saw runs up to 45 minutes per charge.
 One of the quieter saws we tested, it’s a great choice for working in neighborhoods.
 But it also produces high torque with very low vibration for efficient cutting and a comfortable user experience.